GlideAngle/CIVL-GAP/README.md

 [Sporting Code Section 7A - Annex GAP - Edition 2018](https://www.fai.org/sites/default/files/civl/documents/sporting_code_s7a-xc-civl_gap_2018.pdf),
 running to about fifty pages with very many equations and quite a few charts.

-### A Work in Progress

-Some of the documentation has surely been written about after being implemented in the scoring software and some of what is implemented has no documentation.
-There are places where readers are advised to consult the code and warned that the code differs from the rules or worse yet that we're not sure what the code does exactly.

 # Proposal for the CIVL Plenary Meeting 2019

 ## The Problem